elizabeth-poggie/elizabeth-poggie/_content/notes/08-user-interfaces.md

 ## Step 4 - what about the text?

 Where is the font?
-Where is it?
 Let's figure it out in dev tools and bring that style to out source code

 ```css
 p {